In Europe spat, Turkish president warns Westerners on safety

 Earlier this month, the Turkish foreign minister was barred from landing in the Netherlands, and supporters of the Turkish government scuffled with police who tried to end a demonstration at the Turkish consulate in Rotterdam.

-The Turkish president said Wednesday that Turkey presented Germany with 4,500 files concerning extradition requests and activities linked to the Kurdistan Workers’ Party, or PKK, whose separatist insurgency against the Turkish state began in 1984.
+“My appeal is guided by this concern: President Erdogan, you are endangering everything that you and others have helped build,” Steinmeier told a joint session of Parliament.

-Erdogan claimed that Germany acted with double standards by saying that the German judiciary would deal with the files, and then asking Turkey to interfere with its own judiciary to secure the release of the correspondent of Germany’s Die Welt newspaper.
+He urged Turkey to stop accusing Germany of acting like the Nazis did and release German-Turkish journalist Deniz Yucel, who has been detained since January on charges of disseminating terrorist propaganda and inciting hatred.

-Journalist Deniz Yucel, who has German and Turkish citizenship, was arrested last month in Turkey on charges of disseminating terrorist propaganda and inciting hatred.
-He was detained after his reports about a hacker attack on the email account of the country’s energy minister, who is Erdogan’s son-in-law.
+Yucel, a correspondent for Germany’s Die Welt newspaper, was arrested after his report about a hacker attack on the email account of the Turkish energy minister, who is Erdogan’s son-in-law.

-Erdogan has accused Yucel of being a German spy and a PKK associate.
-Germany dismissed Erdogan’s claims as absurd.
+Also Wednesday, a group of Turkish officers based in Norway who had refused to return to Turkey after the failed coup attempt have been granted political asylum in the Scandinavian country, said their lawyer, Kjell M. Brygfjeld.
+Newspaper Verdens Gang said they feared being arrested on returning to Turkey.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.